AdityaEXP/Coinpayments-Payment-Gateway/README.md

 crypto_from_coinpayments = TRX, BTC, ETH & etc....
 unique_identifier = It can be anything to identify the user who made deposit like telegram id , email or any unique id given to user. password_you_used_at_config.php = The password you setuped at Coinpayments_Config/config.php in $password variable default it will be setuped to 'aditya'

+<b> Note : The ipn.php is currently only saving details to a txt file you have to edit to your own needs </b>

 ```
 <br>
-##### Note : The ipn.php is currently only saving details to a txt file you have to edit to your own needs

 <br>